bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq_part1/assignment/index.md

 ### Exercise 3: Normalization and clustering

-Now you are going to explore the data using some tools provided `DESeq2`, an RNA-seq analysis package in R. You can use the live-coding session to help scaffold this session.
+Now you are going to explore the data using some tools provided in `DESeq2`, an RNA-seq analysis package in R. You can use the live-coding session to help scaffold this session.

 #### **Step 3.1**: Loading and filtering the data

 Before loading the data, you will first need to load the following libraries:

 - DESeq2
 - vsn
 - matrixStats